Brad Whitaker: Background

-Brad Whitaker is an international black market arms dealer.
+Brad Whitaker (Joe Don Baker) is an international black market arms dealer.
 He is fascinated by war, but has no actual military experience, so he turns to arms dealing to organize his own personal military force.
 Expelled from West Point for cheating, he spends a short stint as a mercenary in the Belgian Congo before starting to work with various other criminal organisations that would help organise his very first arms deals.
 He loves military history and it is implied that he wargames various historical conflicts using automated miniature figures and effects, such as the battles of Agincourt, Waterloo, and Gettysburg.
-In a conversation with Bond during their confrontation, Whitaker says that he believes that Pickett's Charge should have been made up Little Round Top and that, if Ulysses S. Grant had been in charge of the Union at Gettysburg, he would have crushed the Army of Northern Virginia, thus ending the rebellion.
-He says "Meade should have taken another 35,000 dead at Gettysburg!".
+In a conversation with James Bond (Timothy Dalton) during their confrontation, Whitaker says that he believes that Pickett's Charge should have been made up Little Round Top and that, if Ulysses S. Grant had been in charge of the Union at Gettysburg, he would have crushed the Army of Northern Virginia, thus ending the rebellion.
+He says "Meade should have taken another 35,000 casualties.
+Could've ended the rebellion right then and there.
+Hell, Grant would've done it!".

 Whitaker has a personal pantheon of "great military commanders" in his headquarters, which includes some of history's most famous and infamous figures, such as Adolf Hitler, Napoleon Bonaparte, Genghis Khan, Julius Caesar, Alexander the Great, Oliver Cromwell, and Attila the Hun.
 Whitaker holds these men in high regard and calls them "surgeons who removed society's dead flesh".
-All representations of these "surgeons" (or "butchers" as Bond's ally, Pushkin, describes them) are sculpted to resemble Whitaker himself, which is highly noticeable when Whitaker hides among the statues waiting for Pushkin to visit him.
+All representations of these "surgeons" (or "butchers" as Bond's ally, Leonid Pushkin (John Rhys-Davies), describes them) are sculpted to resemble Whitaker himself, which is highly noticeable when Whitaker hides among the statues waiting for Pushkin to visit him.